Want to learn how to play chords on your 3-string cigar box guitar? Use flashcards 20 minutes a day.

 You can also flip the chord shape to look like this,

 and it still has the exact same three notes as the original shape.

 That right there is a great way to expand your inventory of memorized chords!

 Read more about mirrored chord shapes in this article.

-So get that poster, pilfer your mom's or wife’s stack of blank recipe cards (or wherever you can grab a handful of index cards) and start drawing.
+So get that poster, steal your spouse's or neighbor's stack of blank recipe cards (or wherever you can grab a handful of index cards), and start drawing.

 After you're done, you're set to master 3-string cigar box guitar chord shapes in just a few minutes every day.

 Continue down the road to cigar box guitar mastery with the following must-read articles...

 3-String Cigar Box Guitar Chord Forms Made Easy: The Ultimate Guide